GaussTR: Foundation Model-Aligned Gaussian Transformer for Self-Supervised 3D Spatial Understanding: Methodologies

 \subsection{Feedforward Gaussian Splatting}

-GaussTR initiates with extracting feature maps $F$ and depth maps $D$ from multi-view image inputs using VFMs such as CLIP~\cite{CLIP} and Metric3D V2~\cite{Metric3D, Metric3Dv2}.
-The core of GaussTR comprises a set of learnable Gaussian queries $q_G \in \mathbb{R}^{N \times C}$, paired with respective pixel positions $\mu_{2D} \in \mathbb{R}^{N \times 2}$ and processed through a series of Transformer layers.
-Here, $N$ denotes the number of Gaussian queries and $C$ represents the embedding dimensionality.
-Specifically, MaskCLIP~\cite{MaskCLIP} with FeatUp~\cite{FeatUp} are employed to complement CLIP features with finer granularity.
-To construct multi-scale features for subsequent aggregation, a feature pyramid network following ViTDet~\cite{ViTDet} is applied to $F$, which is not explicitly depicted in the figure for simplicity.
+GaussTR first extracts multi-view feature maps $F$ and depth maps $D$ from input images using pre-trained VFMs such as CLIP~\cite{CLIP} and Metric3D V2~\cite{Metric3D, Metric3Dv2}.
+We integrate MaskCLIP with FeatUp to enhance the granularity of CLIP features, or Talk2DINO~\cite{Talk2DINO} to extend linguistic alignment for DINO V2~\cite{DINOv2}.
+The core of GaussTR revolves around learnable Gaussian queries $q_G \in \mathbb{R}^{N \times C}$, paired with respective pixel positions $\mu_{2D} \in \mathbb{R}^{N \times 2}$ at initialization.
+Here, $N$ denotes the number of Gaussian queries and $C$ represents the embedding dimension.